geneontology/noctua/ABOUT.go.md

 * Sometimes, when moving instance or relations near a boundary, the relations will fall out of sync; either move nearby instances or refresh the model
 * Sometimes, when editing an instance, the relations (edges) will fall out of sync; either move nearby instances or refresh the model
-* The layout system can (will) get confused by larger models and models when "exploded" out; there is a tool in [Skunkworks] that can help with this in the meantime
+* The layout system can (will) get confused by larger models and models when "exploded" out; there is a tool in [Tools] that can help with this in the meantime

 ## Troubleshooting